mongodb-labs/mongo-arrow/bindings/python/docs/source/quickstart.rst

 Defining the schema
 -------------------
-**PyMongoArrow** relies upon a **user-specified** data schema to marshall query result sets into tabular form.
+**PyMongoArrow** relies upon a data schema to marshall query result sets into tabular form.
+This schema can either be automatically inferred from the data, or provided by the user.
 Users can define the schema by instantiating :class:`pymongoarrow.api.Schema` using a mapping of field names to type-specifiers, e.g.::